Skip to content

 Supreme Court of Judicature

-was given to each division to administer law and equity concurrently, with preference for the rules of equity, where they should … appeals from any judgment or order of the High Court; power was given to each division to administer law and equity
+judgment or order of the High Court; power was given to each division to administer law and equity concurrently, with preference for the rules of equity, where they should be found to be in conflict with the

 Durham, County palatine of

-Court of Chancery within its territorial limits as coextensive and concurrent with that of the Chancery Division of the High Court; … Durham, County palatine of.
-The jurisdiction which was, for a long time, vested in the Bishop
+also COUNTY PALATINE.
+The jurisdiction of the Durham Court of Chancery within its territorial limits as coextensive and concurrent with that of the Chancery Division of the High Court; (English) Judic.
+Act, 1925, s.
+18. … Durham, County palatine of.
+The jurisdiction which was, for a long time, vested in the Bishop of Durham for the time being, was taken

 Keep your definitions linked to case research